 COVID 19 VIRUS

-- All UPC Playgrounds will reopen on 18/07/20.
-Please observe the guidance click here.
+- All UPC Playgrounds are open, please observe the guidance click here.
 Thank you for patience & your cooperation

 - Get Covid Facts not Covid Fiction

 Derbyshire County Council is launching a new campaign aiming to help people get the facts about coronavirus.

 There’s lots of misleading information circulating on social media and in the news, leading people to wonder what is true and what is not.

 The new campaign ‘Covid 19.
 Get the Facts’ provides trusted, professionally sourced information about some of the main issues people may have questions about.